 - Dorsal Boutique Hotel – located opposite Forster Main Beach and an easy stroll to shops and restaurants, this boutique hotel has two bedroom apartments perfect for families.

-- Le Point 702 Airbnb – this three bedroom apartment has stunning views over Pebbly beach and has a swimming pool in the complex.
+- Beaches International – this two bedroom apartment is just 100m from Forster Main Beach, has stunning ocean views and has a swimming pool in the complex.

 Port Macquarie is pretty much half way between Sydney and Byron Bay.
 It is therefore a popular choice for an overnight stop off point.
 Apart from hitting the beach there are a few other fun things to do in this popular seaside town.

 Don’ t miss visiting the rescued koalas at the Koala Hospital and both the Billabong Zoo and Bago Maze and winery are worth a visit too.
 Depending on the season, you could also take in a whale watching tour or indulge in some strawberry picking at Ricardoes.